Stephen Ritz Awtt Portrait

 Biography

 The son of immigrants, Steve Ritz discovered early on that any kid could learn if supported by a nurturing environment.
-When he became a teacher himself he sought out those considered to be the toughest cases, the poor kids, the special-ed kids, the kids who barely spoke English, and those with criminal records or from broken homes.
-To their classroom he brought faith in the idea that education could change lives, and, perhaps most importantly, high expectations.
+When he became a teacher himself he sought out those considered to be the toughest cases: the poor kids, the special-ed kids, the kids who barely spoke English, and those with criminal records or from broken homes.
+To their classroom he brought faith in the idea that education could change lives and that high expectations could enhance outcomes.
 “We have to stop placing the blame on poverty,” he writes in his book The Power of a Plant.
-“Poor kids can rise to high expectations, but first you have to have those expectations.”
+“Poor children can rise to high expectations, but first you have to have those expectations.
+No child rises to low expectations!”
 After getting his Masters in Education from Arizona State University, Ritz would return to the Bronx where he grew up and got his start teaching and dive back into the schools responsible for educating the children of the poorest congressional district in the whole country.
 He and his students surprised people.
 They did so well that some of Ritz’s colleagues became resentful.

 Part of his secret?
 Realizing that “if we were going to address the root problems that challenge children, we need to let children self-identify the problems they perceive as the impediments to their success,” writes Ritz.